BiocPy/GenomicRanges/docs/tutorial.md

 # Tutorial

-The package provide classes to represent genomic locations and methods to perform interval based operations. **_Intervals are inclusive on both ends and starts at 1._**
+The package provide classes to represent genomic intervals and methods to perform interval based arithmetic operations.

-For detailed description of these methods, checkout [R/GenomicRanges documentation](https://bioconductor.org/packages/release/bioc/manuals/GenomicRanges/man/GenomicRanges.pdf).
+**_Intervals are inclusive on both ends and starts at 1._**

+The implementation details for the classes follow the Bioconductor's equivalent [R/GenomicRanges package](https://bioconductor.org/packages/release/bioc/manuals/GenomicRanges/man/GenomicRanges.pdf).

 # Construct a `GenomicRanges` object

 To construct a **GenomicRanges** object, simply pass in the column representation as a dictionary.
 This dictionary must contain "seqnames", "starts", "ends" columns and optionally specify "strand".
 If "strand" column is not provided, "*" is used as the default value for each genomic interval.

-## Pandas DataFrame
+### Pandas DataFrame

 A common representation in Python is a pandas DataFrame for all tabular datasets.
-One can convert this DataFrame into `GenomicRanges`.
+One can convert this DataFrame into `GenomicRanges` if it contains the necessary columns.

 **_Note: The DataFrame must contain columns `seqnames`, `starts` and `ends` to represent genomic coordinates._**